Mattachine Society

 The Mattachine Society (/ˈmætəʃiːn/), founded in 1950, was an early national gay rights organization in the United States, preceded by several covert and open organizations, such as Chicago's Society for Human Rights.
 Communist and labor activist Harry Hay formed the group with a collection of male friends in Los Angeles to protect and improve the rights of gay men.
 Branches formed in other cities, and by 1961 the Society had splintered into regional groups.

-At the beginning of gay rights protest, news on Cuban prison work camps for homosexuals inspired Mattachine Society to organize protests at the United Nations and the White House in 1965.
+At the beginning of gay rights protests, news on Cuban prison work camps for homosexuals inspired Mattachine Society to organize protests at the United Nations and the White House in 1965.

 Name

 The Mattachine Society was named by Harry Hay at the suggestion of James Gruber, inspired by a French medieval and renaissance masque group he had studied while preparing a course on the history of popular music for a workers' education project.
 In a 1976 interview with Jonathan Ned Katz, Hay was asked the origin of the name Mattachine.
 He mentioned the medieval-Renaissance French Sociétés Joyeuses:

 One masque group was known as the "Société Mattachine."
 These societies, lifelong secret fraternities of unmarried townsmen who never performed in public unmasked, were dedicated to going out into the countryside and conducting dances and rituals during the Feast of Fools, at the Vernal Equinox.
 Sometimes these dance rituals, or masques, were peasant protests against oppression—with the maskers, in the people's name, receiving the brunt of a given lord's vicious retaliation.
 So we took the name Mattachine because we felt that we 1950s Gays were also a masked people, unknown and anonymous, who might become engaged in morale building and helping ourselves and others, through struggle, to move toward total redress and change.

 — Jonathan Katz, Gay American History.
 Crowell Publishers, 1976.

 This French group was named in turn after Mattaccino (or the Anglicized Mattachino), a character in Italian theater.
 Mattaccino was a kind of court jester, who would speak the truth to the king when nobody else would.
 The "mattachin" (from Arabic متوجهين mutawajjihin, "mask-wearers") were originally Moorish (Hispano-Arab) sword-dancers who wore elaborate, colorful costumes and masks.

 The Mattachine Society used so-called harlequin diamonds as their emblem.
 The design consisted of four diamonds arranged in a pattern to form a larger diamond.